wjh18/hugo-liftoff/exampleSite/content/projects/_index.md

 ---
 title: Projects
-summary: Projects I've worked on.
+summary: Tell visitors about your projects by customizing this text.
-description: Projects I've worked on.
+description: Explore some of the projects I've worked on.
 ---